Colombia's FARC candidate out of presidential race due to ill health

 The former FARC commander was unlikely to have garnered many votes from Colombians, many of whom believe its leaders should be in prison, not running for office.
 Recent polls have shown him with a maximum of 1 percent support.

+It is unclear whether remaining left-wing presidential candidates will want the FARC's backing, though all are staunch supporters of the peace deal.

+FARC leaders have expressed fear of a systematic campaign to assassinate their members, as happened with other leftist movements in the country.
+More than 50 party members and relatives have been killed since the accord was signed, the group says.

-(Reporting by Luis Jaime Acosta; Writing by Julia Symmes Cobb and Helen Murphy; Editing by Helen Murphy)
+(Reporting by Luis Jaime Acosta; writing by Julia Symmes Cobb and Helen Murphy; editing by Helen Murphy and Jonathan Oatis)